Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: INTRODUCTION

 \subsection{CONTRIBUTIONS}

+To reduce outages encountered in future wireless systems, in this paper we use ML to predict and avoid link deterioration.
+The scenario exercised is a single-user multi-resource greedy allocation system amenable to machine intelligence.
+Here, the resource allocation strategy uses an ML binary classification predictor, which anticipates the future outage status of each resource.
+The predictor traverses the available resources, stopping when it encounters a resource it believes to be satisfactory.
+The goal of the predictor is to prevent the allocation of an unsatisfactory resource, which would cause outage.
+The main challenge in the prediction task is that the predictor does not have access to any future channel state information.
+Instead, it must use its predictive capacity to infer future resource outages based on its historical state.

-The main contributions of this work are summarized as follows: \begin{enumerate} \item Novel expressions are derived for the outage probability of a single-user multi-resource greedy allocation system which uses an ML binary classification predictor for detecting outages. \item Leveraging the exact and asymptotic outage expressions derived for the greedy resource allocation system, a novel custom loss function is formulated. \item A simulations-based assessment of our novel loss function is performed, and several valuable insights are obtained.
+{It is worth highlighting that our primary aim is to theoretically develop and showcase a custom loss function designed to enhance the outage probability performance of ML-assisted wireless systems.
+To achieve this, we first analyze the resource allocation system described above and derive associated outage probability results.
+We then construct a theoretical framework (i.e., a custom loss function) to effectively train our predictor, targeting the minimization of outage probability, which involves deep-tail learning.} The main contributions are summarized as follows: \begin{enumerate} \item Novel expressions are derived for the outage probability of a single-user multi-resource greedy allocation system which uses an ML binary classification predictor for detecting outages. \item {These expressions reveal that focusing solely on the optimization of the per-resource outage probability conditioned on the ML predictor recommending resource allocation may produce inadequate predictors that reject every resource.
+Also, focusing on standard metrics, like precision, false-positive rate, or recall, may again not produce optimal predictors.} \item Leveraging the exact and asymptotic outage expressions derived for this resource allocation system, a novel custom loss function is formulated. \item A simulations-based assessment of our novel loss function is performed, and several valuable insights are obtained.
 Crucially, it is shown that this novel loss function significantly dominates the conventional loss functions.
-In one of our comparisons, it outperforms predictors trained using the binary cross entropy (BCE), mean absolute error (MAE) and mean squared error (MSE)~\cite{hastie2009elements} by approximately two orders of magnitude (i.e., $100\times$). \item Finally, our proposed ML solution offers its benefits without any consideration for imbalances in the training~set. \end{enumerate}
+In some situations, it outperforms predictors trained using the BCE, MSE and mean absolute error~(MAE)~\cite{hastie2009elements} by approximately two orders of magnitude (i.e., $100\times$). \item {It is also demonstrated that our custom loss function is particularly effective in regions experiencing infrequent outages, illustrating its capability to facilitate deep-tail learning.} \item {Finally, even when applied to a different ML-based resource allocation scheme (modified greedy algorithm), we show that our proposed loss function retains its effectiveness.} \end{enumerate}